 The UK-EU Trade and Cooperation Agreement gives 0% import duty to goods that genuinely originate in the UK.
 Most handmade products, crafts, clothing made from UK materials, and other small business goods qualify.
 Goods manufactured outside the UK and resold without significant UK processing may not qualify and could face standard EU import duty rates.

-The €150 threshold in practice
+The €150 rule in practice — updated for July 2026

 A practical example